ctrl-z-9000-times/HTM_experiments/README.md

 representations.
 Two requirements for SDRs are that every bit of information represents a range of possible values, and that for every input a certain fraction of bits activate in the SDR.
-The effects of these requirements are that each output bit is inaccurate and redundant.
+The effects of these requirements are that each bit in an SDR is inaccurate and redundant.
 This implementation makes every output bit receptive to a unique range of inputs.
 These ranges are uniformly distributed through the inputs space and the widths are the size of the input space multiplied by the target sparsity.
 This meets both requirements